 Weeks later, I post “Incident” on our Listserv and ask them to respond with their reactions.
 Days go by, then weeks.
 Silence.
 After more prodding, finally Lauren posts an analysis of the poem, and then her personal reactions to it.
 I thank her online, and ask for more responses.
 Silence.

 I get e-mails and visits from these students about other matters, some of them race-related.
 Eric still comes by my office regularly.
 Once he brings his mother to meet me, a kind and engaging woman who gives me a redolent candle she purchased in France, and tells me her son enjoyed “African-American Autobiography.”
 Eric and I smile at each other.

 A few days later, I see Eric outside the campus bookstore.

 “I’ve been meaning to write you about it.
 I promise I will.”

 In the meantime, Nigger is back in its special place on my bookshelf.
 It is tucked away so that only I can see the title on its spine, and then only with some effort.

-Emily Bernard is the editor of Remember Me to Harlem: The Letters of Langston Hughes and Carl Van Vechten and Some of My Best Friends: Writers on Interracial Friendship.
-She is an assistant professor in the English department and the ALANA U.S. Ethnic Studies Program at the University of Vermont in Burlington.
+Emily Bernard is the author of Carl Van Vechten and the Harlem Renaissance: A Portrait in Black and White.
+She is a professor of English and ALANA U.S. Ethnic Studies at the University of Vermont.